nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/populating.md

 # Populating an empty dataset

-Once an empty Nipoppy dataset has been created, the next step is to populate it with the raw data available in the study.
+Once an empty Nipoppy dataset has been created, the next step is to manually populate it with the raw data available in the study.

 In general, all data pertaining to the study should be stored together (i.e., under {{dpath_root}}), as that makes it easier to maintain the dataset, link data between modalities, and keep track of the available data.